-Under faculty supervision, the student will be assigned to a position, utilizing principles of journalism acquired and employed throughout their university experience.
+Under faculty supervision, students will be assigned to a position, utilizing principles of journalism acquired and employed throughout their university experience.
 This internship provides an opportunity for investigating and participating in field experience with a practitioner of the trade, giving depth and breadth to their understanding of journalism as a whole.
-Prerequisite: JRN 450 and consent of Department Chair.
+Prerequisite: JRN 450 and permission of the Department Chair.